Minimization Over the Nonconvex Sparsity Constraint Using A Hybrid First-order method: Convergence Analysis

-In this section, we establish the global convergence and the worst-case iteration complexity of \cref{alg.propose}.
-Since the algorithm alternatively solves a Frank-Wolfe subproblem and a projection subproblem, we can split the sequence generated by the algorithm into two subsequences according to the type of the subproblem.
-We then show the global convergence of both subsequences.
-As a result, each cluster point of the iterates satisfies the first-order necessary optimality conditions of~\eqref{eq: main_Opt}.
-For this purpose, we define
+In this section, we establish the global convergence of Algorithm \ref{alg.propose} by setting $\delta_{\textrm{FW}}=\delta_{\textrm{GP}}=0$.
+Since Algorithm \ref{alg.propose} adaptively alternates between solving a FW subproblem and a projection subproblem, we can split the sequence generated by the algorithm into two subsequences according to the type of the subproblems.
+We then show the global convergence of each subsequence.
+As a result, each cluster point of the subsequences satisfies the optimality conditions of \eqref{eq: main_Opt}.
+For this purpose, we first define